getAlby/.github/profile/README.md

 We equip users and developers with tools and APIs for effortlessly integrating Bitcoin into apps and web platforms, eliminating the complexities of direct Bitcoin handling.
 Initiated as an open-source endeavor, we continue to co-create and refine our tools in collaboration with the community. 👥

 For docs and APIs, check out our 👨‍💻 **[DEVELOPER PORTAL](https://getalby.com/developer)** 👨‍💻 - it is the Bitcoin & Nostr toolkit for you, overview of our tools.
+For user guides and developer guides, check out 🤓 **[ALBY GUIDES](https://guides.getalby.com/user-guide/)** - where you can find answers to FAQ and various how-tos.

 ### Our projects: